WMBEdmands/compMS2Miner/README.md

 <a href="http://bit.ly/28QOxj6" target="blank"><img src="https://raw.githubusercontent.com/WMBEdmands/CompMS2miner/master/inst/shiny-apps/compMS2explorer/www/screenshotCompMS2explorer_260_120.png"/></a>

 Upon completion of the CompMS2miner workflow it is intended that the user publishes the **Composite MS2 Explorer** application  to the shinyapps.io site.
 Using the CompMS2miner function ```publishApp``` the application can be publically deployed and explored by other invesigators and all of the now readOnly interactive table comments can be viewed.
-The user is still able to redeploy the application to the shinyapps.io site if necessary.
+However, the user is still able to redeploy the application to the shinyapps.io site if any updates are necessary.

 This app publication approach could provide a feasible mechanism for transparency and a helpful way to share metabolite identification data alongside metabolomic/lipidomic publications.